open-education-hub/operating-systems/content/chapters/compute/lab/content/arena.md

 You can read more on this topic [in this article](https://realpython.com/python-gil/) and if you think eliminating the GIL looks like an easy task, which should have been done long ago, check the requirements [here](https://wiki.python.org/moin/GlobalInterpreterLock).
 They're not trivial to meet.

-Single-threadedness is a common trope for interpreted languages to use some sort of GIL.
+Single-threaded-ness is a common trope for interpreted languages to use some sort of GIL.
-[Ruby MRI, the reference Ruby interpreter](https://git.ruby-lang.org/ruby.git) uses a similar mechanism, called the [Global VM Lock](https://ivoanjo.me/blog/2022/07/17/tracing-ruby-global-vm-lock/).
+[Ruby MRI, the reference Ruby interpreter](https://git.ruby-lang.org/ruby.git), uses a similar mechanism, called the [Global VM Lock](https://ivoanjo.me/blog/2022/07/17/tracing-ruby-global-vm-lock/).
 JavaScript is even more straightforward: it is single-threaded by design, also for GC-related reasons.
-It does, however support asynchronous actions, but these are executed on the same thread as every other code.
+It does, however, support asynchronous actions, but these are executed on the same thread as every other code.
 This is implemented by placing each instruction on a [call stack](https://medium.com/swlh/what-does-it-mean-by-javascript-is-single-threaded-language-f4130645d8a9).

 ## Atomic Assembly